An summary of the contents:

 *

-* they can be set by the keytool -keypasswd-command for setting
+* they can be set by thekeytool -keypasswd

 * the keystore password.